Unity-Technologies/Addressables-Sample/README.md

   * Showcases utilizing the various filtering options on the `AssetReference` class.
   * This scene also shows an alternative loading patter to the one used in other scenes.
 It shows how you can utilize the Asset property.
 It is recommended that you only use the Asset for ease of load.
 You could theoretically also use it to poll completion, but you would never find out about errors in that usage.
   * This sample shows loading via the `AssetReference` but instantiating via Unity's built in method.
 This will only increment the ref count once (for the load).
-  * Currently, the objects created are being destroyed with Addressables.ReleaseInstance even though they were not created that way.
-As of version 0.8, this will throw a warning, but still delete the asset.
-In the future, our intent is to make this method not destroy the asset, or print a warning.
-Instead it will return a boolean so you can destroy manually if needed.

 #### *Basic/Scene Loading*
 The ins and outs of scene loading.